plblum/jivs/README.md

     + To associate it with a business logic error code.
     + To provide multiple localized error messages for the same condition type.

 - `conditionConfig` – Describes the condition itself.
-When using the <a href="#builder_and_vmconfig">Builder API</a>, you don't set this property directly.
-See <a href="#configuringconditions">"Configuring Conditions"</a>.
+When using the [Builder API](#configuring-the-validationmanager-the-builder-api), you don't set this property directly.
+See ["Configuring Conditions"](#configuring-a-validation-rule-in-jivs).

   It is not the only way to setup a Condition…
--	<a href="#customconditions">`conditionCreator`</a> – Create a Condition by returning an implementation of ICondition.
+-	[`conditionCreator`](#one-off-conditions) – Create a Condition by returning an implementation of ICondition.
 This choice gives you a lot of flexibility, especially when you have some complex logic that you feel you can code up in an `evaluate() function` easier than using a bunch of Conditions.

     Its function has this format:
     ```ts
     (requester: ValidatorConfig) => ICondition | null;
     ```
-    When using the Builder API, use the <a href="#customconditions">`customRule()`</a> function instead of conditionCreator.
+    When using the Builder API, use the [`customRule()`](#one-off-conditions) function instead of conditionCreator.
 - `errorMessage` – A template for the message reporting an issue.
 Its intended location is nearby the Input, such that you can omit including the field’s label.
 “This field requires a value”.
 As a template, it provides tokens which can be replaced by live data.
 (Discussed later).
-- `errorMessagel10n` – Localization key for the error message, used with the <a href="#textlocalizerservice">TextLocalizerService</a>.
+- `errorMessagel10n` – Localization key for the error message, used with the [TextLocalizerService](#localizing-strings-textlocalizerservice).
 - `summaryMessage` – Same idea as errorMessage except to be shown in a Validation Summary.
 It's normal to include the field label in this message, using the {Label} token: “{Label} requires a value”.
-- `summaryMessagel10n` – Localization key for the summary message, used with the <a href="#textlocalizerservice">TextLocalizerService</a>.
+- `summaryMessagel10n` – Localization key for the summary message, used with the [TextLocalizerService](#localizing-strings-textlocalizerservice).
 - `severity` – Controls some validation behaviors with these three values.
   - `Error` – Error but continue evaluating the remaining validation rules.
 The default when `severity` is omitted.
   - `Severe` – Error and do not evaluate any more validation rules for this ValueHost until the error is fixed.
   - `Warning` – Want to give the user some direction, but not prevent saving the data.
 - `enabled` – A way to quickly disable the Validator.
 Alternatively use the WhenCondition to control the enabled state based on a condition.
-See <a href="#whencondition">Using the WhenCondition</a>.
+See [Using the WhenCondition](#using-the-whencondition-to-enable-another-condition).

 #### Example with inline error messages
 Now let’s add validators to our previous example using a Model with FirstName and LastName.